The Best Dog Calming Treats That Actually Work

 Are Dog Calming Treats Effective?

-Yes, but results vary.
+Dr. DePorter, a board-certified veterinarian based in Oregon, says that yes, but results vary.
 Some dogs, like my Pochui, respond quickly.
 Others need time.
 The right ingredients make all the difference.
 Plus, a high-quality calming treat won’t actually sedate your dog.
 Rather, they’ll just feel more balanced and stable.

 In our case, Pochui was still as playful as ever, but he no longer felt anxious about outside sounds.
 It’s as if the calming treats made him more confident in his surroundings.
 He seemed more at ease, lounging comfortably even when the usual triggers were present.
 It was a subtle change, but one that we greatly appreciated.